-Student Investment Account (SIA) funds are part of the Student Success Act, a historic investment in schools passed by the Oregon Legislature in spring 2019.
-Each Oregon school district has developed a plan to invest these funds to increase academic achievement, close gaps between groups of students and meet students’ mental and behavioral health needs.
+Integrated Guidance in a state grant that combines previously separated grants, such as High School Success (HSS), Student Investment Account (SIA), and other state grants.
+Each Oregon school district develops a plan to invest these funds to increase academic achievement, close gaps between groups of students and meet students’ mental and behavioral health needs.
 Funds may be spent in four broad categories: increasing learning time, addressing student health and safety needs, reducing class size / increasing classroom staffing, and expanding well-rounded learning opportunities.
 4J conducted an expansive public engagement process with multiple and diverse stakeholders to inform development of the district’s plan in 2019–20.

 Previous Year Documents: